ishaq4466/LXC-LXD/PAGE2.md

-Step1: Create three containers identified by their root pages
+##ProxyCreation

-Step 2: Creating a lb from nginx by changing the default.conf
+# Deploying mutli LXC containers web services and creating an nginx loadbalancer for the webservices

-lxc file edit lb/etc/nginx/conf.d/default.conf
+Step1: Create three containers identified by their root pages Step 2: Creating a lb from nginx by changing the default.conf lxc file edit lb/etc/nginx/conf.d/default.conf
 ```
 #This is a default site configuration which will simply return 404, preventing